Launching new websites localized for multiple regions and languages was tedious

 Danone was already using Contentful as its content platform and Adobe Experience Manager as the digital asset management system for its dairy brands.
 It was happy with these tools and didn’t want to move away from them.
 Rather, Danone decided to explore how to extend them to unify its brands and give teams from different brands easy access to universal assets.
 AKQA was ready to help, entrusted with designing an intuitive user experience for content creators.

 AKQA dug into the project utilizing a white-label approach.
 It created a library of content types, content models, and a central design system that anyone on Danone’s brand teams could use to quickly build and adjust new sites.
 These pre-made models would give teams within each Danone brand flexibility with content creation and styling.
 This framework eliminates the need to design entirely new portals for each brand, saving resources and time.

 Danone’s content creators now enjoy the freedom and flexibility to work with a range of pre-built templates or build new pages that draw from Contentful modules.
 The process is easy, thanks to the care AKQA gave to configuring customization settings.

-Team members from different brands can customize fonts, color palettes and more.
+Team members from different brands can customize fonts, color palettes, and more.
 When these elements are updated, they populate across every module within that brand, promoting consistency that provides clarity to internal team members and consumers alike.
-“Contentful offers flexibility while still keeping things aligned within individual brands,” says Marcos Mellado, tech lead at AKQA.
+“Contentful offers flexibility while still keeping things aligned within individual brands,” said Marcos Mellado, Tech Lead at AKQA.

 Contentful offers more than balance, though.
 It has many globalization features that support brands catering to or moving into new markets.
 Contentful’s locale configuration allows Danone teams to create brand sites in multiple languages, using the same content models available across all the company’s brands.